 lower back between the thoracic vertebra, where the ribs attach,

-and the pelvis (hip bone), are the Lumbar Vertebra.
+and the pelvis (hip bone), are the lumbar vertebra.
 The sacral vertebra

-run from the Pelvis to the end of the spinal column.
+run from the pelvis to the end of the spinal column.
 Injuries to

 the five Lumbar vertebra (L-1 thru L-5) and similarly to the

-of functioning in the hips and legs.
+of functioning in the hips, legs, bladder, bowel and sexual function.